 When forming an entity, we advise that you speak with your attorney and CPA to understand the benefits of group ranch ownership.
 Denver-based attorney with Messner Reeves, Jason Largey, offers the following as it relates to forming a Limited Liability Company for such acquisitions.

-- Fees associated with creating and maintaining an LLC are relatively small and limited as compared to the overall amount spent on a property purchase.
-And the protections provided by owning through a limited liability entity is inexpensive and effective insurance against some catastrophic event and the potential negative impacts it can have on an owner’s complete portfolio of assets.
+Fees associated with creating and maintaining an LLC are relatively small and limited as compared to the overall amount spent on a property purchase.
+The protections provided by owning through a limited liability entity is inexpensive and effective insurance against some catastrophic event and the potential negative impacts it can have on an owner’s complete portfolio of assets.

 Live Water Properties has extensive experience representing group buyers and partnerships and understands the dynamics involved when searching for an ideal retreat to satisfy the individual amenities and attributes desired by multiple partners.
-It is satisfying for us to help find the right property for the parties involved and hear the stories of great experiences shared by friends and family alike after a successful closing.
+It is satisfying to help clients find the right property and hear the stories of great experiences shared by groups after a successful closing.
 While the concept of acquiring a ranch property with friends and/or family is not for everyone it is a great way to leverage your available resources to purchase a ranch that otherwise be beyond your personal means, share the experience with like-minded outdoor enthusiasts and be in a position to consider other holdings to diversify your land portfolio.
 For more information and help with your search for the ideal recreational ranch retreat please contact Brian Hartley.